 Error plugin

-• Render an error page
+infolifecycle - Renders an error page (re-runs

 Installation